denised/LandCover/README.md

 export NEPTUNE_API_TOKEN=your_long_api_key
 ````

+Use the function `multispectral.corine.set_corine_directory(`_d_`)` to tell the corine code where to find the corine dataset.

-This code also builds on the fastai `default` feature.
+Finally, this code also builds on the fastai `default` feature.
 The default values used and defined in this code can be found
 in the file `infra.py`.
 (See examples in the top-level notebooks of overriding these values.)

 # Using this Code - Jupyter Notebooks